csc301-2024-s/deliverable-1-37-edunexus/README.md

 Within the admin view, you can add other teachers.
 Due to an implementation bug, all teachers will be assigned to the same classes but loging in with those new teacher accounts will remove access to the "admin" button allowing management of the school.

+## Acknowledgments

+EduNexus would like to thank the CSC301 teaching team at the Unversity of Toronto for their help and guidance during the conceptualization and execution phases of this project.

 ## License
+EduNexus is developed to be free and openly accessible to help those who require the software to help them - no matter their situation.
+As such:

 EduNexus is made available under the GNU General Public License version 3 (GPL-3.0).
 This license allows for free distribution, modification, and use of the software under the condition that any derivative works or modifications are also bound by the same licensing terms.

-For more details, see the [GPL-3.0 License](https://www.gnu.org/licenses/gpl-3.0.en.html).
+For more details, see the [GPL-3.0 License](https://www.gnu.org/licenses/gpl-3.0.en.html) and [LICENSE](./LICENSE)